- Water Quality Report

 The Environmental Protection Agency (EPA) requires monitoring of over 80 drinking water contaminants.
 Those contaminants listed in the tables above are the only contaminants detected in your drinking water.
 Our water system had no violations.
 Wellington Water Utilities routinely monitors for contaminants in your drinking water according to Federal and State laws, rules, and regulations.
-Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2020.
-Data obtained before January 1, 2020, and presented in this report are from the most recent testing done in accordance with the laws, rules and regulations.
+Except where otherwise indicated, this report is based on the results of our monitoring for the period of January 1 to December 31, 2021.
+Data presented in this report prior to January 2021 was obtained from the most recent testing in accordance with laws, rules, and regulations.

 Glossary of Terms

 - Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow, as established by the EPA.

 - Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water, as established by the EPA.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

 - Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety, and are established by the EPA.

 - Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water, as established by the EPA.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

 - Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health as established by the EPA.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

 - ND: Means not detected and indicates that the substance was not found by laboratory analysis.